tensegrity-robotics/tensegrity-robotics.github.io/workshop.md

 This will be the fifth workshop in a [series](https://tensegrity-robotics.github.io/prior_workshops) dating back to RoboSoft 2018 in Livorno, Italy.
 This year, we are deviating from the traditional workshop  format to provide a more engaging forum for participants with the aim of  celebrating the interdisciplinary nature of tensegrity research and broadening participation in the field.

+## Call for Contributions

+We are calling for participants to contribute poster presentations and live demonstrations at the workshop.
+We encourage participants to present live demos if possible!
+Submissions do not need to specifically focus on tensegrity robots, but they should be of interest to the tensegrity robotics community.
+Those interested should submit a one-page abstract in IEEE conference format using [this form](https://forms.gle/uktxD1Uq1vh1HaVz6).
+Templates are available for download at the [IEEE Template Selector](https://template-selector.ieee.org/).
+You may also include a link to supplementary materials (e.g., videos).
+The submission deadline is Sunday, March 23, 2025 AoE.
+All participants will be invited to a future special issue on tensegrity robotics.

 Specific topics include (but are not limited to):

 * Tensegrity-based soft robots